trunghung03/NyaasiDownloader/README.md

 # NyaasiMassDownloader

-Note: I'm not responsible for bricking your computer Change the username accordingly and it will download every torrent or a series of torrents from that user (leaving it at default will download all fakku torrents from user rbot2000).
-Although from really old Nyaasi torrents with just download links and no magnet links will be ignore
+Note: I'm not responsible for bricking your computer.

+Change the username accordingly and it will download every torrent or a series of torrents from that user (leaving it at default will download all fakku torrents from user rbot2000).
+Although from really old Nyaasi torrents with just download links and no magnet links will be ignore.

 **Features:**
-- check destination folder to check for duplicates and not download them
+- Check destination folder to check for duplicates and not download them
-- pass arguments via command line upon executing .py
+- Pass arguments via command line upon executing .py
-- more to come
+- More to come

 **Guide:**
-- make sure you have bs4 and requests installed
+- Make sure you have bs4 and requests installed
-- run ` $ pip3 install bs4 requests ` if you don't have them
+- Run ` $ pip3 install bs4 requests ` if you don't have them
-- get .py file from release
+- Get .py file from release
-- pass arguments along with the file in the format below to continue ` $ python3 scraper.py [path] [sukebei] [name] [user]`
+- Pass arguments along with the file in the format below to continue ` $ python3 scraper.py [path] [sukebei] [name] [user]`

 path: path to folder to check for duplicates